galexrt/docs.galexrt.moe/docs/storage/rook/common-issues.md

 * You are on **(plain) bare metal** and / or simply have "some disks" installed /attached to your server(s), that you want to use for the Rook Ceph cluster.
 * If your cloud environment / provider does not provide PVCs with `volumeMode: Block`.
 Ceph requires block devices (Ceph's `filestore` is not available, through Rook, since a bunch of versions as `bluestore` is superior in certain ways).

+## Crash Collector Pods are `Pending` / `ContainerCreating`

+* Check the events of the Crash Collector Pod(s) using `kubectl describe pod POD_NAME`.
+* If the Pod(s) is waiting for a Secret from the Ceph MONs (keyring for each crash collector), you need to wait a bit longer as the Ceph Cluster is probably still being bootsraped / started up.
+* If they are stuck for more than 15-30 minutes, check the Rook Ceph Operator logs if it is stuck in the Ceph Cluster bootstrap / start up procedure.

 ## No `rook-ceph-mon-*` Pods are running

 1. First of all make sure your Kubernetes CNI is working fine!
 In what feels like 90% of the cases it is network related, e.g., some weird thing with the Kubernetes cluster CNI or other network environment issue.